Current issues and what the World Food Programme is doing

 What are the current issues in Mozambique

-These problems are further aggravated by the high incidence of HIV infection (11.1 percent - UNAIDS Assessment, 2012).
-This affects the most productive segment of the population, reducing household savings and the number of skilled workers.
-Small-scale cultivation is the basis of the nation’s agricultural production and an important source of income for most rural women.
-Recurrent climatic shocks such as drought, floods and cyclones, however, compromise income from farming and contribute to food insecurity, while also causing loss of life, ruined livelihoods and damaged infrastructure.
+These problems are further aggravated by the high incidence, roughly 10.6 percent, of HIV infection (UNAIDS Country Progress Report, 2014).
+Other factors, such as the recurrent climatic shocks – drought, floods and cyclones – compromise income from farming and contribute to food insecurity, while also causing loss of life, ruined livelihoods, and damaged infrastructure.

 What the World Food Programme is doing in Mozambique

-School Meals: Supporting the Ministry of Education through a four-year transition period towards a nationally owned, funded and managed home-grown school meals programme, integrated into the social protection framework.
+School Meals: Supporting the Ministry of Education and Human Development through a four-year transition period towards a nationally owned, funded, and managed home-grown school meals programme integrated into the social protection framework.

 Social Protection: Supporting food-insecure families with labour capacity with food or cash transfers during seasonal gaps in return for participation in labour-intensive activities aimed at supporting community livelihoods.
 Vulnerable people unable to engage in productive work will receive unconditional food/cash transfers, complementing other essential services delivered by civil society associations.

-Nutrition: Supporting the Ministry of Health in the development of sustainable systems for integrating nutrition services into the national health system over the longer term, the implementation of activities under the National Nutritional Rehabilitation Prorgramme and support for the coordination and implementation of the Multi-sectoral Action Plan to Reduce Chronic Malnutrition.
+Nutrition: Supporting the Ministry of Health in the development of sustainable systems for integrating nutrition services into the national health system over the longer term, the implementation of activities under the National Nutritional Rehabilitation Programme, and support for the coordination and implementation of the Multi-sectorial Action Plan to Reduce Chronic Malnutrition.

-WFP’s Protracted Relief and Recovery Operation (PRRO) provides food assistance in support of response and early recovery activities, targeting disaster-affected as well as displaced persons who have sought refuge in Mozambique due to adverse conditions in the Horn of Africa.
+WFP’s Protracted Relief and Recovery Operation (PRRO), extended until June 2016, provides food assistance in support of response and early recovery activities, targeting disaster-affected as well as displaced persons who have sought refuge in Mozambique due to adverse conditions in the Horn of Africa.

-The PRRO underpins the National Action Plan for Poverty Reduction 2011-2014 (PRSP) and the National Master Plan for the Prevention and Mitigation of Natural Calamities which identify national and local actions for vulnerability reduction and emergency response and the annual contingency plans which are prepared to respond to forecasted climate scenarios.
+The PRRO underpins the National Five-Year Plan 2015-2019 (PQG) and the National Master Plan for the Prevention and Mitigation of Natural Calamities.
+These identify national and local actions for vulnerability reduction and emergency response and the annual contingency plans which are prepared to respond to forecasted climate scenarios.
 The key activities are: